melograph85/tis100/README.md

 ...
 ```

 After 7990 generations (159,800 programs), the emulator found a solution that uses one node to `SUB -2` and `MOV ACC DOWN` repeatedly.
+It's obvious now, but earlier it never occurred to me that I could be `SUB`ing negative numbers, so this taught me something.

 ## Developing